 People hate talking about money with just about anyone, not only some random woman on the street, but also the people they’re in a relationship with.
 For many couples, money isn’t a topic on the discussion table.
 Four in 10 married people don’t even know how much money their spouse makes!
 And 40% of couples don’t even talk about money before they get married.
 The problem with this is, money issues are a huge predictor of divorce.
-It’s not just important to talk about money in your relationship, it’s absolutely crucial if you want to give your relationship a fighting chance.
+It’s not just important know how to talk about money with your significant other, it’s absolutely crucial if you want to give your relationship a fighting chance.

 Icebreakers to get the conversation started

 Before we get into how to talk about money with your significant other, let’s talk about when.
 Once you know your relationship is getting serious (or if you’re already there), you need to sit down with your partner and talk about your past, present, and future money situation.
 Sometimes these conversations happen organically: you decide to shack up and must now figure out how you’ll split rent, for example.
 Perfect time to talk money!

 It’s not always that easy, though.
 Sometimes you need an icebreaker.
 Here are a few easy scripts you can use to jump-start a money conversation in your own relationship:

 - To avoid unpleasant surprises down the road: “Before we talk about moving in together, we should talk about our finances.”

 - To ensure your partner doesn’t feel judged: “I’d like to share my money situation and goals with you, and I’d like to learn about yours.”